Comparing Powers of Edge Ideals: Factoring monomials along odd cycles

 \section{Factoring monomials along odd cycles}

 In this section, we introduce the main ideas of our approach to studying symbolic powers of edge ideals.
-We begin by defining a means of writing a monomial in a power of an edge ideal with respect to the minimal vertex covers of the graph.
-We then study this factorization and describe a situation in which it can be improved.
-In what follows, let $R = k[x_1,x_2,\ldots,x_{2n+1}]$ and let $I = I(C_{2n+1})$ be the edge ideal of the odd cycle $C_{2n+1}$, i.e.,
+We define a means of writing a monomial in a power of an edge ideal with respect to the minimal vertex covers of the graph and study the properties of this representation.
+In what follows, let $R = k[x_1,x_2,\ldots,x_{2n+1}]$ and let $I = I(C_{2n+1})$ be the edge ideal of the odd cycle $C_{2n+1}$.